LarsNorlander/dev-diary/README.md

 > I knew a lot of the topics

 I was expecting to know most of it!
 There were so many little tidbits bits that I didn't know or didn't understand.
 Thing is, I was taking this to relearn frontend but it turns out, I'm actually learning it properly for the first time.
 I don't really find this disappointing, I'm actually excited by it!
 Here's to learning frontend, the right way.

+## June 12, 2018

+### 7:55 AM

+I get to the office pretty early so I usually get a bunch of time to mess around.
+So this time, I got to start with freeCodeCamp's [Introduction to Basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css).
+I went from [Change the Color of Text](https://learn.freecodecamp.org/responsive-web-design/basic-css/change-the-color-of-text) to [Size Your Images](https://learn.freecodecamp.org/responsive-web-design/basic-css/size-your-images) in about 30 minutes or so.
+I spent a little more time with each challenge this time because really, my understanding of CSS is pretty shallow.